agnaistic/agnai/instructions/memory.md

 ### Priority

 The higher this value is, the more "important" it is.
-To evalulate which memories we will include in the prompt:
+To evaluate which memories we will include in the prompt:

 - We sort the memories by priority
 - We add the memories one by one to the prompt until the budget is full